alkemist/ng-form-supervisor/README.md

     const supervisor =
             new FormGroupSupervisor(group, group.value as ComplexeUser);

+    // Each child of the form has its own supervisor
+    // who manages its state of comparison between the initial value and the value of the form.

     supervisor.get("name")                                // return a FormControlSupervisor
     supervisor.get("groups")                              // return a FormArrayControlSupervisor
     supervisor.get("groups").at(0)                        // return a FormControlSupervisor